JayasreeRamar/DS_Module13/Ex4-Evaluation-of-prefix-expression.md

-# Ex4 Evaluation of prefix expression
+# Ex4 You are given a Java program that performs matrix addition.
+If Matrix A has all odd numbers and Matrix B has all even numbers of the same dimension, what will be the nature (even/odd/mixed) of the resulting matrix?
-## DATE: 26/02/2025
+## DATE:
 ## AIM:
-To write a C function to evaluate the given prefix expression using stack and print the output of the given prefix expression from the stack inside the function .
+To write a java function to evaluate weather the given Matrix A has all odd numbers and Matrix B has all even numbers of the same dimension and find the nature of resultant matrrix.

 ## Algorithm
-1. Start
+1. Start the program.
-2. Initialize an empty stack s with a variable top for tracking the stack index.
-3. Define a push() function to add an element to the stack.
-4. Define a pop() function to remove and return the top element from the stack.
-5. In evalprefix(), loop through the given prefix expression from right to left.
-6. For each character, if it’s an operator (+, *), pop two operands from the stack, perform the operation, and push the result.
-7. If it's a digit, convert it to an integer and push it onto the stack; finally, print the result after the loop ends.
-8. End
+2. Read the dimensions of both matrices (rows and columns).
+3. Check whether Matrix A and Matrix B have the same dimensions.
+4. If not, display “Matrices are not of same dimension” and stop.
+5. Read Matrix A and check each element:
+6. If every element is odd, continue.
+7. If any element is even, mark A as invalid and stop further checking.
+8. If both matrices are valid, compute the resultant matrix (e.g., A + B or any operation specified).
+9. Determine the nature of the resultant matrix:
+10. If all elements are odd, print “Resultant matrix is an Odd Matrix”.
+11. If all elements are even, print “Resultant matrix is an Even Matrix”.
+12. Display the Resultant Matrix.
+13. Stop the program.

 ## Program:
 ```